microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 Unfortunately, the standard .NET APIs for serial devices (System.IO.Ports) only work with serial devices which come named "COM{x}".
 On Windows IoT Core, serial devices are not so-named.
 Using the win32 platform APIs ensures maximum compatibility with all Windows IoT host platforms, and maximum speed.

-Furthermore, the current release (17763.55) of Windows IoT SKUs do not contain the components needed to run the System.IO.Ports namespace in containers.
-We are currently working to update Windows to fix this problem.
-Once this update is released, for devices which follow the COMx naming pattern, you can use System.IO.Ports in your own solutions.
-In the meantime, this is the only available API surface for accessing serial ports from within Windows containers.

 ## Prerequisites